pr-triage/app/README.md

   </a>
 </p>

-> Add a label automatically to know PR status at first glance.
+> GitHub App built with [Probot](https://github.com/probot/probot) that add a label automatically to know PR status at first glance.

 In team development, pull request are getting increasing.
 In this situation, it is very hard to know **Is it work in progress?**, **Is it unreviewed?**, **Is it requested to change** or **Is it ready to ship?** at first glance.
 That way I created it.
 It will help you know PR status at first sight by adding label.
+It is deployed with [glitch](https://glitch.com) and its url is [https://labeling-droid.glitch.me/probot](https://labeling-droid.glitch.me/probot).

 ## How to activate the droid on your repository